pusher/pusher-websocket-swift/README.md

 The shared secret used to decrypt events is loaded from the same auth endpoint request that is used to authorize your subscription.
 There is also a mechanism for reloading the shared secret if your encryption master key changes.
 If an event is encountered that cannot be decrypted, a request is made to your auth endpoint to attempt to load the new shared secret.
 If that request fails or if the returned secret still cannot decrypt the event then that event will be skipped, the `failedToDecryptEvent` connection delegate function will be called, and the next received event will be processed.

 Because of the requirement to reload the shared secret on demand, you can only use the following [auth methods](#configuration): `endpoint`, `authRequestBuilder`, `authorizer`.
 It is not possible to pass an instance of `PusherAuth` to the `subscribe` function if you are subscribing to an encrypted channel.

-### Installation

-In your Swift files, you will need to import `PusherSwiftWithEncryption` rather than `PusherSwift`.
-In Objective-C files, you will need to import `PusherSwiftWithEncryption/PusherSwiftWithEncryption-Swift.h` rather than `PusherSwift/PusherSwift-Swift.h`.

-#### CocoaPods
-Update your Podfile to include `PusherSwiftWithEncryption` instead of `PusherSwift`.

-#### Carthage
-You do not need to change your Cartfile.
-However, you will need to import the `PusherSwiftWithEncryption` framework into your project, instead of `PusherSwift`.
-You will also need to import the `TweetNacl` framework into your project.

-#### Swift Package Manager
-Encrypted channels are supported by default when integrating using Swift Package Manager.
-No code or configuration changes are required.

 #### Limitations